Skip to content

 Tip

 Blackfish profiles are stored in $BLACKFISH_HOME/profiles.cfg.
 On Linux, this is $HOME/.blackfish/profiles.cfg by default.
-You can modify this file directly, if needed, but you'll need to need setup any required remote resources by hand.
+You can modify this file directly, if needed, but you'll need to set up any required remote resources by hand.

 Schemas